 An applicant for a premises licence must comply explicitly with the Act regarding the exclusion of children and young persons from any area where category C (see separately published schedule for machine categories) or above machines are made available for use.
-The Board will firstly expect applicants to offer their own measures to promote the licensing objectives However the Board may attach conditions to the licence.
+The Board will firstly expect applicants to offer their own measures to promote the licensing objectives.
+The Board may however attach conditions to the licence.